kartikaychadha/IMS/README.md

 **NOTE:**

-  This Githut repository release contains all codes to perform the analysis described in the MSC.
+  This Githut repository release contains all codes to perform the analysis described in the MSc.
 Thesis undertaken by the Kartikay Chadha at the University of Toronto.

   Thesis release date : To be announced <br />
   Thesis Link         : To be announced <br />